Bring Justice to the Fight Against Poverty, Says George Soros

-BALI—George Soros, founder and chairman of the Open Society Foundations, spoke today about the importance of including justice as a key component of the global development agenda.
+BALI—George Soros, founder and chair of the Open Society Foundations, spoke today about the importance of including justice as a key component of the global development agenda.
 Soros is visiting Indonesia this week to participate in initial discussions on a new international economic and social agenda aimed at eliminating extreme poverty and promoting development.

 Hosting these discussions this week is Indonesia’s President Susilo Bambang Yudhoyono, one of three world leaders named to head the high-level panel established by United Nations Secretary-General Ban Ki-moon on a new development and poverty-elimination agenda.
 The other two heads of the panel are David Cameron, Prime Minister of the United Kingdom, and Ellen Johnson-Sirleaf, Prime Minister of Liberia.